Covid 19: 'Fiasco' - World media doubles down on NZ as military brought in to sort quarantine woes

 Prime Minister Jacinda Ardern on Wednesday announced that Air Commodore Darren (Digby) Webb had been called in to oversee the mandatory quarantine.

-Now media from across the globe have taken a keen interest in how the Ministry of Health is bundling its handling of Kiwis returning from overseas and heading into quarantine.
+Now media from across the globe have taken a keen interest in how the Ministry of Health is "bungling" its handling of Kiwis returning from overseas and heading into quarantine.

 The Telegraph called the incident and introduction of the military a "fiasco" while Bloomberg called it a "quarantine bungle".